jungcheolkwon/f5-bigip/README.md

 # Create F5 BIG-IP VM or General VM
 This module is supporting to create F5 BIG-IP VM with landingzone_vdc_demo( https://www.arnaudlheureux.io/2019/11/15/cloud-adoption-framework-landing-zones-with-terraform/ )which is more developped compared to the previous version blueprints_tranquility(https://github.com/aztfmod/blueprints/tree/master/blueprint_tranquility). <br>
 This is working as one of its module and also you can use this for your own standalone VM creator after some modify.
-You can check the previous version detail from README_v0.md file.
+You can check the previous version detail from README_v0.md file.<br>
 You need to follow the above guide ( https://www.arnaudlheureux.io/2019/11/15/cloud-adoption-framework-landing-zones-with-terraform/ ) to easy success this demo.

 # Getting Started